City, University of London

 Recent/Prospective New Builds

-- City University London's brand new sport and fitness centre, CitySport.
+- City, University of London's brand new sport and fitness centre, CitySport.

 - CitySport has leading-edge equipment to match any high end gym in the heart of London, Olympic standard courts for team and solo sports and versatile spaces for a range of classes.